 Beta cell replication

 Beta cell replication is another appealing approach for obtaining more beta cells to replenish those that are missing in diabetes.
-To learn more about replication we are collaborating with the group of Dr. Melton at Harvard with a high-throughput screening approach to identify new molecules that can stimulate beta cell replication.
-This project is being done with isolated rat islets; the islets are then dispersed into single cells, placed into multi-well plates, and treated with unknown compounds.
+To learn more about replication we have collaborated with the group of Dr. Melton at Harvard with a high-throughput screening approach to identify new molecules that can stimulate beta cell replication.
+This project was done with isolated rat islets; the islets are then dispersed into single cells, placed into multi-well plates, and treated with unknown compounds.
 Following the treatment, the cells are stained for evidence of replication.
 It is gratifying that several new compounds have already been identified.

 For the past 20 years Dr. Weir has been interested in encapsulation to protect transplanted islets from being killed by the immune system.
 There is a Juvenile Diabetes Research Foundation funded project in which Drs.
 Robert Langer and Dan Anderson of MIT are developing new biomaterials and approaches to the challenge of bringing encapsulated islets to the clinic.
 Dr. Weir is working mainly on the biological aspects of this problem to determine the efficacy of these new materials in a variety of diabetic animal models.
 The plan is to determine the best materials with rodent studies and then move to monkeys with the obvious goal of bringing this to human trials as soon as possible.

 Dr. Weir led a multi-center clinical trial supported by the Immune Tolerance Network of NIH to determine if alpha-1 antitrypsin can slow the destruction of beta cells is individuals with new-onset type 1 diabetes.
 This follows up on encouraging results in a mouse model of type 1 diabetes (NOD mice) in which diabetes could be reversed with this treatment.
 The work has produced information about safety and pharmacokinetics.